Mode of Study

 Structure and teaching

-A central feature of this programme is that you will be studying with the same cohort of people over the whole four years.
+A central feature of this programme is that you will be studying with the same cohort of people throughout.
 The interaction that this provides will give you the opportunity to work, learn and develop together.
 This avoids the sense of isolation that some PhD students experience.

 For students who require a Visa to enter the UK then it must be noted that ID checks will take place at the start of the academic year on campus with the University UK Visa and Immigration Team as part of the normal student registration process.